ziye0109/Deploy_Node_App/README.md

 ### Notes

 1. VPC Security group need to allow tcp to access contianer app.
 Custom TCP Rule TCP (6) 8081 0.0.0.0/0
+2. Need a script file to provision all resources.